Toty8/Car_Diary/README.md

 # car_diary

-This is my to small mobile application(course project) for my "Programing of mobile devices" class in Technical University(Sofia).
+This is a small mobile application(course project) for my "Programing of mobile devices" class in Technical University(Sofia).

 ## Getting Started